0 items - 0

 God is a God of order, and the liturgy (order of service) for any worship gathering plays an important role in how we perceive and interact with God.
 The Church's earliest records show that what we think of as "historical liturgy" was central and common to their gatherings and has changed very little since the Liturgy of St. James, written by the first bishop of Jerusalem, was instituted some 2,000 years ago.

 Liturgy takes the worshipper out of the mundane world and into the atmosphere of the ongoing heavenly worship.
 It narrates the story of redemption from eternity to eternity.
 It also helps us as the worshipper to remain part of the ancient and authentic Church that Jesus started.
-We do not invent the Church or the Divine Liturgy, we only perpetuate it.
+We do not invent the Church or the Divine Liturgy; we only perpetuate it.

-Our liturgies provide a God-centered worship experience that engages our bodies, minds, hearts, wills and spirits.
+Our liturgies provide a God-centered worship experience that engages our bodies, minds, hearts, wills, and spirits.
 Each part of the liturgy is meant to draw worshipers into God's redemptive narrative and into deeper fellowship with the Lord.
-Liturgy brings each aspect of our being into the exaltation of Christ.
+The liturgy brings each aspect of our being into the exaltation of Christ.

 SACRAMENTAL WORSHIP